Last updated: April 2026

 - Monitor and manage: Use env0's dashboard for execution insights, variable management, and output handling.

 Near the end of the demo video, at the top of this article, I show you the env0 Ansible template and how you can use it to run Ansible playbooks from env0.
-You can also reference this blog post, The Ultimate Ansible Tutorial: A Step-by-Step Guide, to learn more about Ansible and how to use it with env0 specifically.
+You can also reference The Ultimate Ansible Tutorial: A Step-by-Step Guide to learn more about getting started with Ansible and env zero.

 To learn more about how env0’s platform can help with governance and automation, check out this guide: The Four Stages of Infrastructure as Code (IaC) Automation.

-Q: What is the [.code]ansible-playbook[.code] command used for?
+Q: What is the ansible-playbook command used for?

 The [.code]ansible-playbook[.code] command is used to execute Ansible Playbooks.
-It reads the YAML-formatted playbooks and runs the tasks defined within them against the specified hosts or groups.
+It reads the YAML-formatted playbook files and runs the tasks defined within them against the specified hosts or groups.

 Q: How do I run a specific play or task within a playbook?